basarat/typescript-book/docs/types/literal-types.md

 }
 ```

-And then generate the litreal type union using `keyof typeof`.
+And then generate the literal type union using `keyof typeof`.
 Here is a complete example:

 ```ts
 /** Utility function to create a K:V from a list of strings */